ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 If you want, you can specify a port or a hostname where Bender.js runs:

 	-p, --port		The port on which the server will run (default: 1030).
-	-H, --hostname	The hostname used to run the server (default: 0.0.0.0).
+	-H, --hostname	The hostname used to run the server (default: localhost).

 <p class="tip">
 	Some tests require the browser to be in focus.
 This means that you can not use other applications when running them.